Connect with us

 Other cannabis and psychedelics law firms in the U.S. include Husch Blackwell LLP, the Plant Medicine Law Group and Phillips Lytle LLP, which opened its Psychedelic & Mental Health Therapies Practice in New York last summer.

-The news comes as many start-up companies involved with AI technologies have been receiving vast sums of money from investors, such as Spellbook (formerly Rally), which recently secured an investment of US$10.9 million from Moxxie Ventures, Thomson Reuters Ventures and others to develop AI technology that enables lawyers to draft and review legal contracts at a far greater speed.
+The news comes as many start-up companies involved with AI are receiving vast sums of money from investors.
+These include Spellbook (formerly Rally), which recently secured an investment of US$10.9 million from Moxxie Ventures, Thomson Reuters Ventures and other developers of AI technologies that enable lawyers to draft and review legal contracts faster.

 Follow Mugglehead on Twitter